Tennu/tennu/readme.md

 [https://npmjs.org/package/irc-socket](an irc-socket) except for "socket" plus the following configuration options:

 * tls                 - Boolean that if true, upgrades the NetSocket to a TLS socket.
 * auth-password       - Password for identifying to services
 * nickserv            - Nickname of nickserv service.
 Defaults to `"nickserv"`.
 * command-trigger     - Command character to trigger commands with.
 By default, `"!"`.
+* command-ignore-list - List of commands not to fire a handler for.
+By default, `[]`. _Example:_ `["commands", "help"]`
 * channels            - Array of channels to autojoin. _Example:_ `["#help", "#tennu"]`
 * plugins             - An array of plugin names that the bot requires.
-* disable-help    - Boolean that when true, disables the built-in help plugin.
+* disable-help        - [Deprecated] Boolean that when true, disables the built-in help plugin.
 * daemon              - The IRCd you are connecting to.
 Optional, but useful for "unreal" and "twitch".

 The irc-socket configuration values are as follows: